WilmsJochen/kubernetes-demo/Readme.md

 kubectl apply -f manifests/ingress.yaml
 ```

-Now you can go browse to the ingress on your path.
-It will look like http://xx.xx.xx.xx/YOUR_NAME
+Now you could browse to the ingress.

 ## Time to communicate with each other inside our cluster.

 This is the moment you can create a docker image from the Jobs folder in Ex1.
 In the job folder you will find some code that will execute a http request and stop running.
 As you can see this use case won't fit in a regular deployment.
 This is why kubernetes added some jobs and cronjob resources.

-NOTE: To save time you can also use the `eu.gcr.io/kubernetestalk-295018/job`
+NOTE: To save time you can also use the image `desyco/docker-demo-job`

 You can again apply the manifest after configuring you own variables.